Information Technology

 Programming—This pathway prepares students to design, develop, implement, and maintain computer systems and software, requiring knowledge of computer operating systems, programming and markup languages (JAVA, Python, C++, HTML5/CSS), and software development.

-Web and Digital Communication—This pathway prepares students to create, design, and produce interactive multimedia products and services.
+Web & Digital Communication—This pathway prepares students to create, design, and produce interactive multimedia products and services.

 What types of jobs can my student learn about and prepare for?*